ShaunCurtis/Blazr.BaseData/readme.md

 ### ServerInMemoryDataBroker

-The test implemention that inherits from `ServerEFDataBroker` and adds the test data to the in-memory database when the Singleton service is initialized.
+The test implemention.
+It inherits from `ServerEFDataBroker` and adds the test data to the in-memory database when the Singleton service is initialized.

 ```csharp
 public class ServerInMemoryDataBroker<TDbContext>